Remnants of the nonrelativistic Casimir effect on the lattice: Conclusions

-{\it Conclusion.}---In this work, we have proposed the remnant Casimir effect which is a unique property of even-order dispersion on the lattice.
+In this letter, we have proposed the remnant Casimir effect which is a unique property of even-order dispersion on the lattice.
 This is a well-defined concept in principle and should be experimentally realized.
-Our findings will become common knowledge on Casimir effects on the lattice and will play a key role in the Casimir engineering, that is the application of quantum fluctuations on the lattice to engineering fields, such as Casimir photonics~\cite{Gong:2020ttb}, Casimir electronics, and Casimir spintronics.
+Our findings will become common knowledge on Casimir effects on the lattice and will play a key role in the Casimir engineering, which is the application of quantum fluctuations on the lattice to engineering fields, such as Casimir photonics~\cite{Gong:2020ttb}, Casimir electronics, and Casimir spintronics.